warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp.md

 applications,
 and services.

+The Cloud Foundry toolkit is a collection of tools for working with applications deployed in a Cloud Foundry-compatible environment.
+The tools enable you to perform tasks such as updating a deployed application, and start or stop a running application.

+The {{site.data.keyword.Bluemix_notm}} toolkit provides additional capabilities, required for working with appplications hosted and running within a {{site.data.keyword.Bluemix_notm}} environment.

 Downloading and installing the toolkits is a one-off task;
 if you have the toolkits installed and working on your system, you do not need to download them again,